bergler-ict/AngularNodeJsExpress/README.md

 12. Run the command *start-dev.cmd* (this will build and start the NodeJs API)
 13. Move into the *client* folder
 14. Run the command *start-dev.cmd* (this will build and start the Angular client)

+If using Visual Studio Code you can install the 'REST Client' extension (https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

+After installing this extension you can test your api with the .http files within the api\.api-test folder.
+See the documentation of the extension on how to create test files.

 Now you are all set to go and explore NodeJs and Express.
 Have fun :-)